Sports in Philadelphia: Baseball

+Before the integration of Major League Baseball following World War II, Philadelphia was the home of numerous Negro league teams playing in various leagues.
+The Philadelphia Pythians played from 1867 to 1887, and were one of the top early black baseball clubs.
+Shortly after the end of the Civil War, the Pythians tried to join the National League but were denied membership.
+The Philadelphia Giants were a Negro league team that played from 1902 to 1911.
+The Hilldale Club played as an independent and in several leagues from 1910 to 1932.
+The Philadelphia Tigers played in the Eastern Colored League in 1928.
+Two franchises played in the second incarnation of the Negro National League: the Philadelphia Stars played from 1934 to 1948, while the Bacharach Giants played in the league in 1934.
+In 2020, Major League Baseball retroactively extended major league recognition to seven negro leagues, making the Giants, the Tigers, the Hilldale Club, the Bacharach Giants, and the Stars major league franchises for part or all of their existences.
+The Hilldale Club and the Stars, two of the longest lasting Negro League franchises, were both led by local postal official Ed Bolden.
+Hilldale was defeated in the inaugural Negro World Series of 1924 but won the following year in 1925, while the Stars won the Negro National League championship in 1934.

 The first game in the history of Major League Baseball was played in Philadelphia, on Saturday, April 22, 1876, at the Jefferson Street Grounds.
-The Boston Red Caps defeated the Philadelphia Athletics (NL), 6–5, in the inaugural game of the National League.
-These Athletics (also known as Athletic of Philadelphia) were formed in 1860, and played in the National Association of Base Ball Players (NABBP), then the National Association (NA), and finally the National League (NL; for only one year).
+The Boston Red Caps defeated the Philadelphia Athletics, 6–5, in the inaugural game of the National League.
+These Athletics (officially known as the Athletic Base Ball Club of Philadelphia) were formed in 1860, and played in the National Association of Base Ball Players (NABBP), then the National Association (NA), and finally the National League (NL; for only one year).
 The Athletics won the inaugural National Association title, making the franchise the winner of arguably the first title in major league history.
 After the end of the 1876 season, the franchise folded, having been expelled from the National League for refusing to make a late-season road trip.
 Three other franchises would later use the name "Athletics", including the now–Oakland Athletics.
 Though the 1860–76 Athletics were the first prominent Philadelphia baseball club, the history of baseball in Philadelphia extends to even before the Athletics, as Philadelphians were playing town ball by the 1820s.